xuangela/Habeet/README.md

 * User can register a new account
 * User can login/logout
-* User can view where local tennis courts are and court availibility
+* User can view where local tennis courts are
-* users can search for people to play with
-* users can filter based on age group, skill level, availability
+* users can send or not send match request
+* user can use camera to verify match progress/outcome
-* user can view their skill level
+* user can view current match requests
-* user can view skill view progress based on opponent feedback
+* user can view their information
 * user can view  match record
-* user uses camera to verify match progress/outcome
-* user can log match result for rating changes

 **Optional Nice-to-have Stories**

-* calendar integration for time suggestions
+* calendar integration for match time suggestions
-* users can log that they are at a tennis court, which will indicate to other users that the court if not available
+* when user match requests, they choose a court, which will indicate to other users that the court if not available
 * coach status and dedicated coach searches, complete with ratings and reviews
-* user can add friends
 * user can make match requests to other players
+* court availability schedule depending on matches that are scheduled and operating hours
+* ratings system that adjusts player rating according to match history and initial experience level
+* user can view match record
+* user can view their skill level
+* user can view skill view progress based on opponent feedback

 ### 2. Screen Archetypes

 * Login/Register
    *  User can register a new account
    *  User can login/logout
+* Map View
+    * User can view where local tennis courts are
+* Detail
+    * users can send or not send match request
 * Stream
-    * users can search for people to play with
+    * user can use camera to log match outcome
-    * users can filter based on age group, skill level, availability
-* Map View
+    * user can view current match requests
-    * User can view where local tennis courts are and court availability
+    * user can view  match record
 * Profile
-    * user can view their skill level
+    * user can view their information
-    * user can view skill view progress based on opponent feedback
-    * user can view match record
-* Creation
-    * user uses camera to verify match progress/outcome
-    * user can log match result for rating changes

 ### 3. Navigation